 After setting your outsourcing goals, it will be easier to take the following final steps in preparation to hire a virtual assistant:

 - Identify the tasks or projects that you wish to outsource

-- Prioritise the identified tasks, and create a sequence or schedule for their delegation
+- Prioritize the identified tasks, and create a sequence or schedule for their delegation

 - Finally, create some instructions and/or training materials for each of these tasks or projects

-The entire process of setting goals, prioritising, and preparing will help you in the following ways:
+The entire process of setting goals, prioritizing, and preparing will help you in the following ways: